See all How-To Articles

 PasteRangeNames FormulaComplete

-Use in Formula List
+Use Name in Formula List

 An alternative (and simpler!) way to paste a range name into a formula is to directly select the name from the Use in Formula list.